reginapizza/ticTacToe/README.md

 Update 1.1:

 Bugs are fixed!
 Users will no longer have issues with messages not displaying or previous total games number showing after signing out and signing back in again.

+Update 1.2:

+User sign-up, sign-in and change pasword input fields will no longer show unless they are pushed by their respective event start button!
+Yay for no more ugly input fields on the screen!